UKCloud/documentation/articles/openshift/oshift-sco.md

 UKCloud deploys, monitors and updates the platform, freeing up your DevOps resources to focus on adding value further up the stack through the rapid delivery of quality controlled code, all without having to worry about the underlying infrastructure.

-For more information about what the service offers, see the [*UKCloud for Red Hat OpenShift Service Definition*](oshift-sd.md).
+For more information about what the service offers, see the [UKCloud for Red Hat OpenShift Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-241-ukcloud-for-red-hat-openshift-service-definition-13.0.pdf).

 ### Key service capabilities